nicfv/npm/CONTRIBUTING.md

 - Increase the major counter for major changes that break backwards compatibility
 - `CHANGELOG.md` should read in reverse chronological order, with the latest version at the top
     - The latest version in the changelog should match that of the package version

+## Development Testing
+- To test examples during development, make sure dependencies are installed and open 2 separate terminals
+- Terminal "A" will rebuild the package on update:
+    ```shell
+    cd ./packages/<name>/
+    npx tsc --watch
+    ```
+- Terminal "B" will rebuild the example on update:
+    ```shell
+    cd ./packages/<name>/example/<example_name>/
+    npx webpack --mode development --watch
+    ```
+- In a browser, navigate to that example's `index.html` page, and refresh when changes are made to either the package or example